EclecticKlos/projectAngularClone/notes/toResearch.md

   LoDash _.forOwn function and _.forEach function

+PART 2: EXPRESSIONS AND FILTERS
+X  Expressions
+    Bind behavior and data to HTML markup using directives (like ngClass/ngClick) and to contents and attributes of DOM elements using interpolation syntax {{}}
+    Custom designed to access and manipulate data on scope objects, and not much  else X  Filters
+    Run by adding Unix-style pipe '|' chars to expressions to modify their return values Extend JS functionality, thus not pure Javascript X  with()
+    Forbidden in ECMAScript 5 strict mode
+  Content Security Policy

   EXPLAIN:
   X  $watch
       - When a databinding is created in view to a variable on the $scope object, a watch is created in Angular internally, ie Angular is watching the variable.